Our Vision

 Head shot of Michael Schmidt

-Michael Schmidt, PhD
+Michael Schmidt, Ph.D.

 Environmental & Health Crimes Expert